composeconference/composeconference/2017-melbourne/sponsors.md

   <div class="row">
     <div class="col-sm-offset-2 col-sm-8">
       <p>
-        C◦mp◦se :: Melbourne sponsorship directly benefits the functional programming community as proceeds go towards operating costs that includes speaker travel expenses, diversity efforts, and provisioning sustenance at the event.
+        C&#9702;mp&#9702;se :: Melbourne sponsorship directly benefits the functional programming community as proceeds go towards operating costs that includes speaker travel expenses, diversity efforts, and providing refreshments at the event.
 As a sponsor, your company will be positioned for high-visibility in the Melbourne community.
       </p>
       <p>